vectordotdev/cli/README.md

 ## Usage

-Use options can be accessed with the `timber-cli help` command:
+Use options can be accessed with the `timber help` command:

 ```
 NAME: